TNO/Rejuvenation-Ada/README.md

 "$M_" placeholders allow one to match a list of AST nodes, i.e., zero or more nodes.

-Note that the current implementation is greedy with respect to placeholders.
-Whenever one could proceed to the next placeholder this will happen.
-So all matches in the current implementation of `$M_X; $S_T;` will always have an empty list for `$M_X`.
-We want to improve this behaviour soon.
-See https://github.com/TNO/Renaissance-Ada/issues/21.

 ## placeholders in find patterns

 A find pattern might contain multiple different placeholders.